12 Local SEO Tips for 2022

 - Verify your GMB listing via video.
 Video verification was released last year as a way to verify your Google My Business listing, you can see how this is done here.

 These new Google Posts will appear in the SERP results along your Google My Business listing and are great way to communicate with your audience and customers.

 One of the most creative ways I’ve seen businesses use Google Posts is by posting reviews from customers.

 Although normal Google Posts will expire after 7 days, event posts will live on until the end date of your event.
 Events are the one exception to the Google Post expiration time frame.

 A citation is simply a published version of your business name, address, phone #, and website URL.
 However, the data used your Google My Business listing is the base citation that Google uses to determine consistency.

 On the other hand, if you distribute an accurate representation of your citations across authoritative channels, you’ll achieve large scale consistency and authority which will come back to deliver higher rankings in Google local search for competitive, high value keyword phrases.

 In summary, the more authoritative your citation portfolio, the more likely you are to compete and get found in the local search results for high impact keyword phrases.

-Tip 1 – Use LOTS of images.
+Tip 6 – Use LOTS of images

 Adding a lot of images to your GMB (Google My Business listings) will increase actions on your listing easily by a factor of 10x.
 Actions = authority, and authority = rankings.

 People who find your local Google business page via mobile will find it easy to open your photos and swipe through.

 The Google My Business platform has recently upgraded their photo management section, and it now looks something like this:

-Tip 2 – Create a virtual tours.
+Tip 7 – Create a virtual tours

 The rise of popularity in virtual reality will only increase in importance of providing virtual tours of your local business.